 At 4:45pm precisely, GMT, on 15th February 1894 the grounds of Greenwich Park, London – home of the Royal Observatory, and a clock we’ll discuss later – are shaken by a resounding boom.
 Staff at the observatory recalled a “sharp and clear detonation, followed by a noise like a shell going through the air”.
 They peered out the windows in trepidation attempting to work out what just happened.
 A park warden and a group of students ran towards the epicenter of the blast – where a solitary young man lay dying.
 The young man, who died not long after in a local hospital, was identified as 26 year old Frenchman Martial Bourdin.

 Why was the young anarchist carrying a bomb through the park on a winter day?
 Simone discusses.

-If you have enjoyed this episode please leave us a like, follow the page.
-Please help this channel grow by sharing with just one person.
+If you enjoyed this episode please leave a like, follow the page.
+Please help my channel grow by sharing with just one person.
 I post a new episode every fortnight, Wednesday night New Zealand time.

 About the Author: Simone Whitlow is a musician, songwriter, academic and former Mastermind contestant from New Zealand.
 Transgender, she uses she/her pronouns.
 Simone is an avid collector of strange tales from history and old guitars.